antoniablair/stats-engagement/README.md

 <br/>

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-The front-end is a React application, with Node and Express for the backend.
+The front-end is a React application, with Node and Express for the backend, as well as an admin panel generated with Forest Lumber.
+The react component styles are handled with Aphrodite and react-animations.

 The db is set up with `games`, `tokens`, `questions`, and an intermediary table called `question_tokens` containing the "rules" between a question and a token.